prysmaticlabs/prysm/beacon-chain/VALIDATOR_REGISTER.md

 To deploy VRC, we can use [deployVRC](https://github.com/terenc3t/geth-sharding/tree/contract-util/contracts/deployVRC) utility.
 Once we get the VRC contract address, we can launch our beacon chain node
 ```
+# Deploy VRC with keystore UTCJSON and password
+go run deployVRC.go --UTCPath /path/to/your/keystore/UTCJSON --passwordFile /path/to/your/password.txt
+# Deploy VRC with private key
 go run deployVRC.go --privKey 8a6db3b30934439c9f71f1fa777019810fd538c9c1e396809bcf9fd5535e20ca

 INFO[0039] New contract deployed at 0x559eDab2b5896C2Bc37951325666ed08CD41099d
 ```